 ALCO, TEXAS.
 Alco was on the Angelina and Neches River Railroad ten miles northeast of Lufkin in northeastern Angelina County.
 The settlement became a flag station around 1911 after the railroad was built from Keltys through the area.
 By the 1930s Alco had a sawmill, a school, and a number of houses.
 Around the time of World War II the sawmill closed, and the site was abandoned.
 In the early 1990s only a few scattered houses remained in the area.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "ALCO, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hravf.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "ALCO, TX," accessed June 06, 2020, http://www.tshaonline.org/handbook/online/articles/hravf.